fbpx

 Interesting Facts 21,521

 Shaw’s agave is named for Henry Shaw, the founder of the Missouri Botanical Gardens.
-Shaw came from England at the age of 18, and settled near the growing river town of St. Louis, buying property on the edge of the prairie – “covered with tall, luxuriant grass, undulated by the gentle breeze of spring.”
+In 1818, at the age of 18, Shaw came from England and settled near the growing river town of St. Louis, buying property on the edge of the prairie – “covered with tall, luxuriant grass, undulated by the gentle breeze of spring.”
 He opened a business in hardware and cutlery and, at the age of 39, retired with a substantial fortune.
 Inspired by Kew Gardens, he developed his property into a magnificent garden, herbarium, museum and library and gave it to the people of St. Louis.
 Today, The Missouri Botanical Garden is considered among the top botanical gardens in the world.

 Shaws agave with young flower stalk without flowers